Daniel Mullings

-Daniel Walden-Mullings (born July 26, 1991) is a Canadian basketball player for Klosterneuburg Dukes of the Austrian Basketball Superliga.
-He played college basketball for New Mexico State before playing professionally in Germany, China, Finland and Israel.
+Daniel Walden-Mullings (born July 26, 1991) is a Canadian basketball player for the Scarborough Shooting Stars of the Canadian Elite Basketball League (CEBL).
+He played college basketball for New Mexico State.

 High school career

 Mullings attended Sir Wilfrid Laurier Collegiate Institute in Scarborough, Toronto.

 College career

 He played college basketball for the New Mexico State Aggies.
 Mullings was named Western Athletic Conference Player of the Year in 2014.

 Professional career

 He had begun his professional career with Medi Bayreuth of the German Bundesliga in 2015.

 On August 8, 2016, Mullings signed with Kataja in Finland, where he averaged 13.4 points, 7.1 rebounds, 2.9 assists and 2 steals per game in 48 games played during the 2018–19 season.

 On August 5, 2019, Mullings signed a one-year deal with Elitzur Yavne of the Israeli National League.

 Mullings signed with Limburg United of the Pro Basketball League on June 12, 2020.
 He averaged 8.3 points and 4.1 rebounds per game.
 On November 30, 2021, he signed with Klosterneuburg Dukes of the Austrian Basketball Superliga.

+On May 13, 2023, Mullings signed with the Scarborough Shooting Stars.